 PCLA operates seven facilities that house ninety individuals.
 The services provided cover a range of rehabilitation and housing options for persons diagnosed with a serious and persistent mental illness or those with a serious and persistent mental illness and substance use issue.

-Millers Way is a ten-bed program that emphasizes psychosocial rehabilitation and recovery and focuses on the individual’s strengths and abilities through fostering choices to promote independence and growth.
-This strength based program is based on helping residents gain self-esteem, self-reliance, dignity and recovery.
-On a day-by-day basis, residents are encouraged to make suggestions and to participate in activities, groups and outings that promotes enhanced daily living, social, and vocational skills.
+Millers Way is a ten-bed program that emphasizes psychosocial rehabilitation and recovery, focusing on the individual’s strengths and abilities through fostering choices to promote independence and growth.
+This strength based program helps residents gain self-esteem, self-reliance, dignity and recovery.
+On a day-by-day basis, residents are encouraged to make suggestions and participate in activities, groups and outings that promote and enhance daily living, social, and vocational skills.

-Lina’s Place is a 12-bed community residential program with a primary emphasis on psychosocial rehabilitation and recovery.
+Lina’s Place is a 12-bed Mental Health Assisted Living program.
 This program provides a stable, supportive environment for persons with a mental illness who require support in developing the skills and resources to increase personal competencies and quality of life.
-The service is client-centered and involvement of the resident is sought in every aspect of his or her life.
 There is an emphasis of awakening hope with goals moving towards recovery, personal success, and independent living.

 Adrian House is a 10-bed program with a philosophy of supporting residents in an environment conducive to privacy, dignity, and the growth of self-esteem and self-reliance.
 Staff persons assist individuals to make choices, and provide opportunities for the development of needed skills and resources to increase personal competencies and quality of life.
 The service is resident-centered and involvement of the resident is sought in every aspect of their lives.
 Group and 1-1 services to enhance lifestyle management and positive mental health are offered at Adrian House.
 Emphasis is placed on resident strengths, abilities, and is focused on personal growth.